Dando18/Dando18.github.io/_posts/2019-08-01-writings-0-harrison-bergeron.md

 by Kurt Vonnegut

 Harrison Bergeron conveys the story of a dystopian world where equality has become the center focus of society.
-Harrison Bergeron, the young idealist possessing enough talent to warrent extreme handicapping, is the vessel used to portray the consequences of over-zealous equality.
+Harrison Bergeron, the young idealist possessing enough talent to warrant extreme handicapping, is the vessel used to portray the consequences of over-zealous equality.

 Given human-kind's bleak past with equality we have a clear image of what rampant inequality looks like.
 Vonnegut's tale tells the other side of the story: what happens when we idolize equality too much.
 What does a society look like where likeness is held in greater regards than individualism and hope?